gdiaz384/py3AnyText2Spreadsheet/README.md

 ## Release Notes:

-- The true name for this program is AnyText2ChocolateStrawberry named after the chocolate.Strawberry() library that is the core data structure of this program.
 - The parsingScript is copied to scratchpad\temp.py and importing scratchpad\temp.py is hardcoded because the parsingScript must be imported as a python module to be executed if it is going to be executed within the context of the main script.
 This makes sense because:
     1. It makes it possible import without worrying about source path.
     1. There are reduced conflicts in name since there are many unsupported.